hourglass492/NSA-CodeBreaker/task06/writeup.md

 At this point if we haden't guessed what the port was the 2nd argument passsed to the function we could definatly do that now.
 We also have seen the tgex function called enugh times that we are able to guess what it's purpose is simply from a black box perspective.
 It seems to be hiding the configuration strings needed for this program.
 This makes sense because anti virus software can be given certian strings (like a known bad IP) that cause it to block a program from running.
 Rather then simply hard code those values in, they are encrypted (or encoded since the key is also in the code) to prevent easy detection.

+### Dynamic Analisis

-At this point, let's look at how to do some dynamic analisis of this binary.
+Now, let's look at how to do some dynamic analisis of this binary.
 The first thing to try is to simply run binary on my machine (Note: this is a bad idea when actually analizing malware as it could do real damage to your system.
 Always use a virtual machine or isolated machine.)
 This did not work easily as it requires some non standard libraries.
 While the error doesn't say what libraries is needed, after a bunch of work it seems to be the NaCL cryptography libraries.
 Simly installing the library did not work well so I desided to simply use the given docker image.

 To make sure everything runs properly, edit the files in the tar directory to downoald a git repo that actually exists, I used a random one I control, and then repack everything into a valid docker tar image.